zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/encryption.md

 #### EncryptionKey Constant

 Set the `EncryptionKey` constant located in the **Private - String en/de-cryption** folder.
 Make sure the key consists of 16 characters.
+For local run of your application, set the key in the **Default value** field.

 In version 2.2.0, the key length was increased from 128 to 256 bits.
 The `EncryptionKey` constant must now have a key with 32 characters.
 The `LegacyEncryptionKey` constant can be used for the 128 bits, in order to decrypt strings that were encrypted using an older version of the Encryption module.